RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 ![Dev Spaces Python Terminal](images/crw_python_terminal.png)

 At this point, you have access to two terminals.
-Your workshop terminal (where you run your labs) and the CodeReady Workspace terminal (where you run the code locally).
+Your workshop terminal (where you run your labs) and the Dev Spaces terminal (where you run the code locally).

-Let's configure your CodeReady Workspace terminal.
+Let's configure your Dev Spaces terminal.

-> Execute the following steps in your CodeReady Workspace terminal.
+> Execute the following steps in your Dev Spaces terminal.

 Navigate to the prediction code directory: